 Tip #1: Reduce Samples

 Keep in mind that obtaining fewer samples will affect the quality of the final product, so it’s best to use this method for web-only projects instead of those that require viewing on larger screens.

-Tip #2: Optimize the Tile Size
+Tip #3: Optimize the Tile Size

 When you increase the number of tiles, the tile size will become small and it can focus on a smaller portion of your scene.
 And all cores work on the render until it’s finished without one core finishing before another.
 So, by optimizing the tile size your rendering time will minimize.

 Blender was always capable of increasing the number of tiles, but recently with the code update, you could also change the tile sizes.
 GPU can only render one tile at a time, while CPU renders multiple tiles at a time, so for optimizing tile size it needs CPU.